gonzofish/angular-librarian/MIGRATION.md

 # Migration Guides

+If this guide is not clear, feel free to [create an issue](https://github.com/gonzofish/angular-librarian/issues/new?title=[Migration]%20)!

 ## Custom Configurations

 For all migrations, first, make sure you have no altered any of the following